Drennan98/Hangman/README.md

 # Credits

+- My mentor Spencer, for his constant guidance and reassurance.

+- My colleague and friend, Katherine, for testing out the program and making sure it worked.

 - Code Institute for the project template and deployment terminal.

 - I used various different tutorials throughout the project.